barth-lab/CAPSens_design/README.md

 ### Homologous template selection

-Because active-state structures of membrane receptors is not always available, this method uses a homology modeling approach to generate possible scaffolds.
+Because active-state structures of membrane receptors are not always available, this method uses a homology modeling approach to generate possible scaffolds.
 We use [HHpred](https://toolkit.tuebingen.mpg.de/tools/hhpred) to identify homologous template structures.
 Homologous templates should share at least 20% sequence identity.
 Keep in mind that alignments may need to be manually adjusted to fix local mismatches, especially around intra-receptor disulfide bonds.
 The native sequence can be threaded onto the homologous template using Step 1 of the [RosettaCM protocol](https://www.rosettacommons.org/docs/latest/application_documentation/structure_prediction/RosettaCM).
 This uses the grishin alignment format and Rosetta's partial_thread binary.

 ### Hybridization